 In the program, you will learn the foundational terms, concepts and elements of designing and implementing clinical research.
 You’ll also explore ethical, operational, regulatory and other principles that support successful clinical trials.
 As an online, live-taught program, students participate in 60 total hours of live instruction and discussion, plus self-directed study.
 It’s designed for health professionals looking to supplement their income through clinical research, or those looking to switch careers in the health field for a more balanced work schedule.

 The total investment for the program is $1,199, and students have the option of enrolling in a six-month payment plan.
 It will take five (5) months to complete the program, as all students will participate in online classes on Thursday nights from 5:00 – 8:00 p.m.
 PST (unless otherwise noted).

-Graduates of this program are prepared to work as Clinical Research Associates/Coordinators/Specialists in the fields of oncology, lab pharmaceutical, treatments, prevention, diagnostics, and more.
+Graduates of this program are prepared to work as entry-level Clinical Research assistants/coordinators in the fields of oncology, lab pharmaceutical, treatments, prevention, diagnostics, and more - and can then gain the experience to become associates.
 Upon successful completion, students will receive a non-credit certificate from Portland Community College in Foundations of Clinical Research 1&2, with a total of 60 CEU hours.

-The CRO field is continuously growing in the healthcare industry, which opens doors to unlimited possibilities for clinical research professionals.
+The clinical research field is continuously growing in the healthcare industry, which opens doors to unlimited possibilities for clinical research professionals.
 This role is one that is always needed to assist in research and findings for informational purposes and advancements in the healthcare industry.
-For more information on getting started on this career path as a Clinical Research Associate, register for an upcoming program today!
+For more information on getting started on your career path as a Clinical Research professional, register for an upcoming program or sign up to our newsletter to receive more information, today!